eecs110/fall2020/pages/syllabus.md

 ### Installing Software
 As this is a programming course, you will be using some free software programs and libraries in order to write Python programs.
-Installing and configuring this software can be a hassle, but it is part of the process of developing your working computing knowledge.
+Installing and configuring this software can be a huge hassle, but it is part of the process of developing your working computing knowledge.

 > If you are struggling to get Python and your code editor installed, this is (alas) ***normal*** (ask any software engineer).
 This is also one of the reasons why we have such a big course staff: to troubleshoot individual laptop problems with students.

 ## Getting Questions Answered

 ### Office Hours
-Office hours are hands down **THE BEST** resource this course has to offer.
-We have >20 TAs/Peer Mentors whose job is to help you to be successful and find your own power as current and future programmers.
+Office hours (and tutorials) are hands down **THE BEST** resource this course has to offer.
+We have 22 TAs/Peer Mentors whose job is to help you to be successful and find your own power as current and future programmers.
 That said, it's up to you to take initiave and cultivate a weekly / bi-weekly office-hours-going practice that works for you and your schedule.
 This looks different for everyone: some people go to 1-2 office hours sessions per week and finish their homework with a TA nearby (if needed).
 Other students never go to office hours (though this is rare, as the homeworks and projects are challenging).
 Also, different people connect with different TAs, so do shop around to find a TA with whom you work well...and drop in sooner rather than later!

 The kinds of questions that are perfectly legitimate to ask in office hours include (but are not limited to):